jroyals/log4j-properties-converter/README.md

 You can also download the command-line interface version of the tool.
 This is useful if you don't trust the website version, or you have a lot of files to convert and you want to script it up.

-Get the binary distribution from the "Releases" page on Github. https://github.com/jroyals/log4j-properties-converter/releases
+Get the binary distribution from the "Releases" page on Github, or this direct link will download it for you.  https://github.com/jroyals/log4j-properties-converter/releases/download/log4j-converter-1.1/log4j-properties-converter-cli-1.1-distribution.zip

 In order to run log4j-converter command-line interface you need

-- Java version 1.6 or better
+* Java version 1.6 or better

-- Java must be on the path, or JAVA_HOME environment variable must be set
+* Java must be on the path, or JAVA_HOME environment variable must be set

 Once you have downloaded the distribution, unzip it.
 Then, run...